-Standards, interpretations and amendments to published standards effective in 2019
+Standards, interpretations and amendments to published standards effective in 2020

-In 2019, the company adopted new standards, amendments and interpretations to existing standards that are mandatory for the company's accounting year beginning on 1 January 2019.
-The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in substantial changes to the company's accounting policies, not impacting the company's financial performance and position.
+In 2020, the company adopted amendments to existing standards that are mandatory for the company's accounting year beginning on 1 January 2020.
+The adoption of these revisions to the requirements of IFRSs as adopted by the EU did not result in changes to the company's accounting policies.